 There is no current on-market share buy-back.
-Note 14.
-Equity - issued capital (continued)

 Capital risk management

 The consolidated entity's objectives when managing capital is to safeguard its ability to continue as a going concern, so that it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.